Current Policy Projections

 The South African government intends to achieve these targets through implementing several proposed measures such as the National Cleaner Production Centre South Africa (NCPC-SA) that promotes energy efficiency measures, its associated Industrial Energy Efficiency Project (IEE) that promotes energy management systems, or the Green Fund South Africa that financially supports green technology research and implementation.
 However, these measures may only induce small emissions reduction impacts.
 There are no signs of policy-driven emissions reductions in the near future for emissions-intensive subsectors as steel production and mining in context of the ongoing economic stagnation in South Africa.

-The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates a biofuel blending of 2%–10% for bio-ethanol and minimum 5% for biodiesel from 2015 onwards.
-Even though this policy on the mandatory blending of biofuels has been legally put into force, as of July 2017 it has not been enforced, mainly due to concerns over the impact of large-scale biofuels production on food security and financial support for biofuels (Fundira & Henley, 2017).
-Due to a lack of enforcement, the mandatory blending of biofuels has not been included in our current policy projections.
+The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates biofuel blending of 2%–10% for bio-ethanol and a minimum of 5% for biodiesel from 2015 onwards.
+Even though this policy on the mandatory blending of biofuels has been legally put into force, as of 2019 it has not been enforced, mainly due to concerns over the impact of large-scale biofuels production on food security and financial support for biofuels (Fundira & Henley, 2017).
+Due to a lack of implementation, the mandatory blending of biofuels has not been included in our current policy projections.
 If the policy targets were to be met, they would lower emissions by up to 2.7 MtCO2e/a from 2025 onward.

-South Africa has made significant improvements by increasing the buildings energy efficiency per square metre, while the buildings emissions intensity per capita is only slowly decreasing (Climate Action Tracker, 2018).
+South Africa has made significant improvements by increasing the buildings energy efficiency per square metre, while the buildings emissions intensity per capita is only slowly decreasing (see chart above).
 The move away from biomass use for cooking and heating towards the use of more modern appliances that require electricity, which, in turn, is largely generated by fossil fuels, might significantly increase indirect emissions.
 Although retrofitting rates in the residential and commercial buildings sector are still comparatively low, green retrofitting of existing buildings is expected to be the largest sector of the green building industry in South Africa within the next three years (World Green Building Council, 2016a).
 It is expected that the proportion of green buildings in South African building activity will increase over the next years due to cheaper operations costs and higher returns on investments compared to conventional buildings (GBCSA, 2017; World Green Building Council, 2016b).
-The trend towards more energy efficient buildings has been accelerating, also due to an ongoing energy and water crisis.
-A pending regulation on tightened building and appliances standards and certifications could potentially further stimulate this trend (Sustainable Energy Africa, 2017).
+The trend towards more energy efficient buildings has been accelerating.
+A pending regulation on stricter building and appliances standards and certifications could potentially further stimulate this trend (Sustainable Energy Africa, 2017).

 Agriculture emissions intensity in South Africa (GHG emissions per value added) has been declining significantly over the last decade and reached 1.73 tCO2e/thousand USD in 2014 compared to 3.13 tCO2e/thousand USD in 1995 (Climate Action Tracker, 2018).
 However, emissions intensity is still significantly above the world average of 1.25 tCO2e/thousand USD in 2014.
 Total GHG emissions from livestock declined by 5.6% between 2000–2012, attributed to the decline in cattle populations.
 However, the total livestock population over this period increased by 29.8% due to large growth in the poultry industry with low enteric fermentation emissions (Department of Environmental Affairs, 2016).
 Domestic meat production of 159 g/cap/day in 2013 remains comparatively high compared to the world average of 117 g/cap/day in 2013.